 Libya and Italy signed on Wednesday a multimillion contract to rebuild the passengers’ terminal of Tripoli International Airport, which was completely destroyed in 2014 during Tripoli clashes against Dignity Operation affiliated groups from Zintan.

-The contract was signed at Tripoli International Airport and the signing ceremony was attended by a number of ministers of the UN-installed government, some members of the High Council of State and House of Representatives and the Italian Ambassador to Libya Giuseppe Perrone.
+The contract was signed at Tripoli International Airport and the signing ceremony was attended by a number of ministers of the government of Presidential Council, some members of the High Council of State and House of Representatives and the Italian Ambassador to Libya Giuseppe Perrone.